LiZheng1997/LiZheng1997/_news/turingpi2.md

 ---
 layout: post
 date: 2023-04-10
-title: Launched my TuringPi2 Low Power Super Server!
+title: Launch a TuringPi2 Power-efficient Super Server!
 inline: false
 related_posts: false
 ---

-I bought a [Turingpi2](https://turingpi.com/product/turing-pi-2/)  board for building a multi-nodes cluster super computing server.
+I bought a [TuringPi2](https://turingpi.com/product/turing-pi-2/)  board for building a multi-nodes cluster super computing server.
 Now, I installed one Jetson Xavier NX Compute Module and two Raspberry Pi CM4, and a Jetson Orin NX will be installed in the future.

 Some pictures and my blogs can be accessed bellow: